gamesbook/protograf/docs/source/polyominoes.rst

          Polyomino(
              fill="silver",
-             pattern=['110', '111'])
+             pattern=['100', '111'])

       The *pattern* is a key property for a Polyomino.

       Each string in the pattern's list represents a row, starting with the "top" row.
-Each number in the string represents a column, with a 0 being a space.
+Each number in the string represents a column.

       **NOTE** Each row must be of the same length!

-      A square is drawn at each row/column position where the number is not zero.
+      A square is drawn at each row/column position where the number is not zero (0).

-      In this example, the first row has 2 squares followed by a space (``0``) and the second row has 3 squares.
+      In this example, the first row has 1 square followed by two spaces (the two ``0``), and the second row has 3 squares.

 ===== ======